 - Can get quite expensive depending on which battery size you need

-When using a lithium battery on your motorcycle, it is important to know how they work and, more importantly, how they differ from traditional lead-acid batteries.
+When using a lithium battery on your motorcycle, it is essential to know how they work and, more importantly, how they differ from traditional lead-acid batteries.

 What is a lithium battery?

-A lithium battery works by the lithium ions moving from the positive electrode to the negative electrode through an electrolyte when charging and then the reverse when discharging.
+A lithium battery works by the lithium ions moving from the positive electrode to the negative electrode through an electrolyte and then the reverse when discharging.

-However, prices have dropped over the last year or two, and they sit on par with traditional battery pricing.
+However, prices have dropped over the last year or two, and they sit on par with standard battery pricing.

 How does a lithium battery differ from a traditional motorcycle battery?

 Lithium batteries are lighter in weight than lead-acid batteries.
-They also have an increased power density, so deliver the same or more power.
+They also have an increased power density, delivering the same or more power.

 This often means they are physically much smaller in size too.